johnperry-math/AoC2022/README.md

 The example had two parts, but each took longer to solve than most parts of the actual input!
 It was also too complex to follow along when debugging.

+## Day 20: Grove Positioning System

+1. Sort the values of a circular list according to their values.
+2. Repeat after multiplying the values by some ludicrously large number, then sorting _10_ times instead of 1.

+I had one very good idea, one good idea, and a few bad ideas, including one very bad idea that held me up a long time.
+* The very good idea was to use modular arithmetic, so as to minimize the motion: no point in shifting a number around the list however many times.
+* The good idea was to ... well, I forgot.
+* One bad idea was to swap the value with the value at its final position, which completely forgets the shift.
+* The very bad idea was to think that my list had to end each shift with the same starting value as what the website showed.
+  I didn't think about the fact that, if it's a circular list, all that matters is that the values are in the correct order.
+  This is especially true since you get your score by counting from 0's position, and 0 is unique, so it doesn't really matter which element is first.